khnguyen88/oklab-oklch-haxe/README.md

 ## Inspiration

 This project was inspired by Alexei Boronine's [hsluv-haxe](https://github.com/hsluv/hsluv-haxe/tree/main) project.
-I was looking for an open-source project to contribute to, and a peer, Isaac or logoooo (Discord), on my university's CIS Discord channel proposed that I build an oklab/oklch module/library for the Haxe programming language.
+I was looking for an open-source project to contribute to, and a peer on my university's CIS Discord channel proposed that I build an oklab/oklch module/library for the Haxe programming language.
 He is pretty involved with the Haxe and Ceramic community and suggested I contribute.

 Since I am an artist and have a fascination and appreciation for colors and color science, this was the perfect project for me.
 So here we are!